ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 ## Hyper Protect Virtual Servers LPAR setup

+## NOTE: All commands on this page are for reference only and not to be entered by you in the lab

 Hyper Protect Virtual Servers runs in an LPAR that is defined in Secure Service Container (SSC) mode.
 Defining an LPAR is a normal task for an IBM Z or LinuxONE systems administrator, typically performed from the Hardware Management Console (HMC).

 The systems administrator must[^1] dedicate one or more domains of one or more Crypto Express cards to the Hyper Protect Virtual Servers LPAR in order to use the GREP11 server.
 These Crypto Express cards must be defined in EP11 mode to your IBM Z or LinuxONE server in order to be used by a GREP11 server.